TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning: Methodology

-\paragraph{Reasoning Behavior Evaluation on Perturbations.} We apply the LLM to each instance in $\mathcal{N}(x)$ to obtain its reasoning steps and predicted answer.
-For a reasoning step $s_i$, we quantify (i) \emph{semantic correctness} and (ii) \emph{blind executability}.
+\paragraph{Reasoning Behavior Evaluation on Perturbations.} For each instance in $\mathcal{N}(x)$, we obtain reasoning steps and predicted answers, then quantify for each step $s_i$: (i) \emph{semantic correctness} $C_i \in \{0,1\}$, determined by an LLM semantic verifier $g(s_i, s_i^{\mathrm{ref}})$ against the reference step; and (ii) \emph{blind executability} $R_i = n_i^{\mathrm{exec}} / |\mathcal{N}(x)|$, the fraction of perturbed instances for which $s_i$ executes successfully.
+The step reliability weight is $W_i = C_i \cdot R_i$, jointly capturing semantic correctness and robustness to local perturbations.

-\emph{(i) Semantic correctness.} Let $C_i \in \{0,1\}$ denote the semantic consistency indicator for the $i$-th reasoning step.
-Specifically, $C_i$ is determined by a LLM semantic verifier $g(s_i, s_i^{\mathrm{ref}})$ that evaluates whether the generated step $s_i$ is semantically consistent with the corresponding reference step $s_i^{\mathrm{ref}}$:

-\emph{(ii) Blind executability.} Let $n_i^{\mathrm{exec}}$ denote the number of perturbed instances in $\mathcal{N}(x)$ for which step $s_i$ can be executed successfully by the verifier.
-The execution success rate is defined as